rmind/npf/docs/intro.md

 ## Processing

-NPF intercepts the packets at layer 3 on entry to the IP stack.
+NPF intercepts the packets at layer 3 of the TCP/IP stack.
 The packet may be rejected before the NPF inspection if it is malformed and has invalid IPv4 or IPv6 header or some fields.
 Incoming IP packets are passed to NPF before the IP reassembly.
 Unless disabled, reassembly is performed by NPF.

 Processing is performed on each interface a packet is traversing, either as _incoming_ or _outgoing_.
-Support for processing on _forwarding_ path and fast-forward optimisations is planned for the future release.
+Support for processing on _forwarding_ path and fast-forward optimisation is planned for the future release.

+Packets can be _incoming_ or _outgoing_ with respect to an interface.
+_Connection direction_ is identified by the direction of its first packet.
+The meaning of incoming/outgoing packet in the context of connection direction can be confusing.
+Therefore, we will use the terms _forwards stream_ and _backwards stream_, where packets in the forwards stream mean the packets travelling in the direction as the connection direction.

 Processing order within NPF is as follows:
 ```
 state inspection
   -> rule inspection (if no state)
     -> address/port translation
       -> rule procedure processing
 ```